psychemedia/finn-resources/src/finn_leadership_fianna.md

 "I will be frightened of nothing," said Fionn, "and the only person I will be sorry for is that Aillen mac Midna, who is going to get his own spear back."

 "I will go away now," his companion whispered, "for it is growing darker where you would have thought there was no more room for darkness, and there is an eerie feeling abroad which I do not like.
-That man from the Shi may come any minute, and if I catch one soimd of his music I am done for."
+That man from the Shi may come any minute, and if I catch one sound of his music I am done for."

 The robber went away and again Fionn was alone.